Malaysia AI court sentencing system accused of being inaccurate, unfair

 Occurred: April 2022

-An AI-powered court sentencing system in Malaysia was accused by lawyers of being inaccurate and resulting in biased and unfair sentences.
+An AI-powered court sentencing system in Malaysia is inaccurate and delivers biased and unfair sentences, according to lawyers.

-Developed by Sarawak Information Systems, the nationwide pilot aimed to make sentencing more consistent and help clear the backlog of cases clogging Malaysia's legal system, according to Reuters
+Developed by Sarawak Information Systems, the nationwide pilot aimed to make sentencing more consistent and help clear the backlog of cases clogging Malaysia's legal system, Reuters reports.

 However, senior lawyers say the 'opaque' system lacks a judge's ability to weigh up individual circumstances, or adapt to changing social mores, would lead to a loss of trust in the judicial system, and should be withdrawn.